Structured settlement: Sales of rights to structured settlement payments

 Enforcement of the state system of structured settlement protection acts has come under heavy scrutiny after a highly publicized story of alleged abuse of a cluster of annuitants who received structured settlements as part of lead paint settlements in Baltimore City appeared in the Washington Post on August 25, 2015. leading to rapidly passed reform of the Maryland Structured Settlement Protection Act and lawsuits brought against the Chevy Chase MD company that originated the deals and a number of its executives by the Maryland Attorney General, The Consumer Financial Protection Bureau and a plaintiff's class action.

 On September 14, 2017 a class action lawsuit filed in the Eastern District of Pennsylvania, alleging Portsmouth Virginia Circuit Court judges were complicit in an "Annuity Fraud Enterprise" scheme, in which a Virginia lawyer and 79th District delegate Steve Heretick was the central figure, representing JG Wentworth, Seneca One, 321 Henderson Receivables and other settlement purchasers, that allegedly violated the rights of thousands of structured settlement annuitants.
-Plaintiffs allege violations of RICO statutes against multiple defendants, violations of right to due process an seek a constructive trust. against all defendants and all nominal defendants which include several life insurers who issue the annuities.
+Plaintiffs allege violations of RICO statutes against multiple defendants, violations of right to due process an seek a constructive trust against all defendants and all nominal defendants which include several life insurers who issue the annuities.

+United Kingdom

+The Damages Act 1996 grants the power for courts in the United Kingdom to make periodical payments in cases of personal injury.
+This legislation was introduced to implement the recommendations of the Law Commission.
+Reforms were also made to tax law through the Finance Acts of 1995 and 1996 to ensure that payments made under structured settlements are tax free.
+As applied to England and Wales, Part 41 of the Civil Procedure Rules along with the accompanying Practice Direction 41B set out the factors the court is to use to assess whether to make an order for periodical payment.

+The law in Scotland slightly differs from the law in England, Wales and Northern Ireland: in Scotland, courts may only order periodical payments with the consent of the parties, while in the rest of the UK, courts can make an order for it with or without consent.
+In 2019, the Scottish Parliament passed the Damages (Investment Returns and Periodical Payments) (Scotland) Act 2019 to amend the rules concerning periodical payments.